open-compensation-token-license/license-token-website/wikisrc/nft-for-content-creators.md

 ## Understanding NFTs: The Basics

 NFTs are unique digital assets verified using [blockchain technology](https://en.wikipedia.org/wiki/Blockchain)—a decentralized ledger that ensures security and authenticity.
 Unlike cryptocurrencies such as Bitcoin, which are fungible, NFTs are non-fungible, meaning each token is unique and cannot be replaced or exchanged equivalently.
+For more on the value of NFTs, see [Why Are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 This uniqueness makes NFTs perfect for representing ownership of digital assets—be it artwork, music, tweets, virtual real estate, or any form of creative content.